jaspreet39431/pps-report/report.md

     }
 }
 ```
-                                                     EXPERIMENT NO: 11
+  #                                                   Experiment No: 11
   Design a code to mark 'Present' if student entered in a hall before 8:35 and marked 'Late' before 8:45 otherwise marked 'Absent'.If user will enter the time between 8:00 - 8:14 then display a message 'Sorry Gate closed' and if user  will enter the time less than 8:00 then display a message 'Its wrong Time'.
  ```C
  #include<stdio.h>
 int main()